Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Corner Peelings and Partial Shellings

-As for conditional antimatroids, the dismantling order for $2$-dimensional classes is based on an algorithmic order of concepts.
-Consider the following total order $c_1\ldots c_m$ of the concepts of $C$: start with an arbitrary concept and denote it $c_1$ and at step $i$, having numbered the concepts $C_{i-1}=\{ c_1\ldots c_{i-1}\}$, select as $c_i$ a concept in $C\setminus C_{i-1}$ which is adjacent to a maximum number of concepts of $C_{i-1}$.
+\begin{proof} As for conditional antimatroids, the corner peeling for $2$-dimensional classes is based on an algorithmic order of concepts.
+Consider the following total order $c_1, \ldots, c_m$ of the concepts of a $2$-dimensional ample class $C$ constructed recursively as follows: start with an arbitrary concept and denote it $c_1$ and at step $i$, having numbered the concepts $C_{i-1}=\{ c_1, \ldots, c_{i-1}\}$, select as $c_i$ a concept in $C\setminus C_{i-1}$ which is adjacent to a maximum number of concepts of $C_{i-1}$.
 We assert that $C_i:=C_{i-1}\cup \{ c_i\}$ is ample and that $c_i$ is a corner of $C_i$.
 Since $C_{i-1}$ is ample and $C$ is 2-dimensional, by Lemma~\ref{ample_bis}, $c_i$ has at most two neighbors in $C_{i-1}$.
-First suppose that $c_i$ has two neighbors $u$ and $v$ in $C_{i-1}$, which together with $c_i$ are included in a 2-cube $F$ with the fourth vertex $t$ belonging to $C_{i-1}$.
-Since $F$ is a maximal cube of $C$, by Corollary~\ref{cor:maxcub}, $F$ is not parallel to any other cube of $C$.
+First suppose that $c_i$ has two neighbors $u$ and $v$ in $C_{i-1}$.
+By Lemma~\ref{ample_bis}, $c_i, u$ and $v$ are included in a 2-cube $F[c_i]$ with a fourth concept $t$ belonging to $C_{i-1}$.
+Since $F[c_i]$ is a maximal cube of $C$, by Corollary~\ref{cor:maxcub}, $F[c_i]$ is not parallel to any other cube of $C$.
 On the other hand, the edges $c_iu$ and $c_iv$ are parallel to the edges $vt$ and $ut$, respectively.
-This shows that $C_i^Y$ is connected for any $Y\subseteq {\X}$, and therefore by Theorem~\ref{thm:ample2}(2), $C_i$ is ample and $c_i$ is a corner.
+This shows that $C_i^Y$ is connected for any $Y\subseteq {\U}$, and therefore by Theorem~\ref{thm:ample2}(2), $C_i$ is ample and $c_i$ is a corner.
 Now suppose that $c_i$ has exactly one neighbor $c$ in $C_{i-1}$.
-From the choice of $c_i$ at step $i$, any vertex of $C\setminus C_{i-1}$ has at most one neighbor in $C_{i-1}$, i.e., $C_{i-1}$ is locally convex.
-By Lemma \ref{local-convexity}, $C_{i-1}$ is convex in $C$.
-But then $C_{i}=C_{i-1}\cup \{ c_i\}$ must be isometric: otherwise, $c_i$ will be metrically between $c$ and another vertex of $C_{i-1}$, contradicting the convexity of $C_{i-1}$.
+From the choice of $c_i$ at step $i$, any concept of $C\setminus C_{i-1}$ has at most one neighbor in $C_{i-1}$, i.e., $C_{i-1}$ is locally convex.
+By Lemma~\ref{local-convexity}, $C_{i-1}$ is convex in $C$.
+But then $C_{i}=C_{i-1}\cup \{ c_i\}$ is isometric since $c_i$ has degree $1$ in $G(C_i)$.
 By Lemma~\ref{ample_bis}, $C_i$ is thus ample and $c_i$ is a corner of $C_i$. \end{proof}